buildwithpriscilla/buildwithpriscilla/README.md

 - **CCSM** (Certified Cloud Security Manager)
 - **ITIL v3** (Information Technology Infrastructure Library)

-With a strong background in frameworks like SOC 2, ISO 27001, GDPR, DORA, and APPI, I contribute to GitHub’s secure development and customer trust initiatives.
+With a strong background in frameworks like SOC 2, ISO 27001, GDPR, and DORA, I contribute to GitHub’s secure development and customer trust initiatives.

 ---